jenkins-infra/docker-openvpn/README.md

 1. Fork this project into your account
 2. Make your changes in your local fork
-3. Submit a pull request with a description and a link to a Jira ticket
+3. Submit a pull request with a description and a link to a [jenkins-infra/helpdesk issue](https://github.com/jenkins-infra/helpdesk)
 4. Ask for a review

 ## Issue

-Please report any issue on the Jenkins infrastructure [project](https://issues.jenkins-ci.org/secure/Dashboard.jspa)
+Please report any issue on the Jenkins infrastructure [jenkins-infra/helpdesk tracker](https://github.com/jenkins-infra/helpdesk)

 ## Links